Session D2

 3:45 PM - 4:15 PMAbstract

-The APS Disaster Response Network is a network of 1,000 APS Psychologists who are interested in providing pro-bono support to frontline and emergency workers, especially in the recovery process from disasters or emergencies.
-The DRN has chosen to work through partner organisations to deliver wellbeing care.
+The APS Disaster Response Network (DRN) is a network of APS psychologists who provide pro-bono support to frontline and emergency workers who deal with disasters or emergencies.
+The DRN works through partner organisations to deliver one-off wellbeing care when it is not available via other means.

 .....